ADDRESS: Saffron Walden

 0800 148 8911

-We would ask that comments are sent back to us no later than the XXth May 2020.
 We will review all comments and look to take these on board as the planning application process progresses.

 Please bear in mind, comments made to this consultation are not formal representations to the Uttlesford District Council.
 When a planning application is submitted in the future, there will be an opportunity to submit representations to the Council as the Local Planning Authority.